-Rosemary Shrager, who’s been a judge on Soapstar Superchef and appeared on reality television programme Ladette to Lady, is also excited to be part of the BBC’s new project.
+Rosemary Shrager, who’s been a judge on Soapstar Superchef and appeared on reality television programme Ladette to Lady, was also excited to be part of the BBC’s project.

 ‘It’s wonderful to be meeting families with their own recipes and to be judging good honest family food.
 I’m hoping to be inspired and surprised by the dishes these families cook at home to put a smile on each other’s faces’, the chef said.